evmcnb/quartz/content/Hernias.md

 ![[z_attachments/Pasted image 20240216151507.png]]

-# Femoral hernia
+### Femoral hernia

-Less common than groin hernia but frequently present with bowel obstruction
+Less common than groin hernia but frequently present with bowel obstruction.

 ![[z_attachments/Pasted image 20240213141758.png]]

 - More common in older women
 - low BMI
 - previous laparoscopic inguinal hernia repair is a protective factor
+- Can become incarcerated much more easily than inguinal
+- **Lateral and inferior** to pubic tubercle

 Due to the high risk of complications femoral hernias should always be repaired - laparoscopic mesh

-# Umbilical hernia
+### Umbilical hernia

 Most common ventral hernia.
 Protrusion through a fascial defect in or around the umbilical ring.